Share Market Holiday: NSE, BSE Closed On Jan 15 For Maharashtra Elections

 *this image is generated using AI for illustrative purposes only.

 The Indian stock market will remain completely closed for trading on January 15, 2026, following municipal corporation elections in Maharashtra.
-Both major exchanges have issued revised communications confirming the trading holiday across all market segments.
+Both BSE and NSE have issued revised communications confirming the trading holiday across all market segments.

 Exchange Notifications and Trading Segments

-The BSE has issued a comprehensive circular detailing the closure across multiple trading segments:
+The BSE has issued a comprehensive circular detailing the closure across multiple trading segments.
+According to the circulars, trading will remain suspended across all major market categories:

 |---|---|